CSU Policy: Cost Transfers on Sponsored Projects

 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (“Uniform Guidance”), 2 CFR 200.400, Subpart E, Cost Principles

-CSU Policy on Cost Sharing for Sponsored Projects
+CSU Policy: Cost Sharing for Sponsored Projects

 APPROVALS